 During her career, Marilyn Monroe's films grossed more than $200 million.
 Today, she is still considered the world's most popular icon of sex appeal and beauty, and is remembered for her idiosyncratic sense of humor and sly wit; once asked by a reporter what she wore to bed, she replied, "Chanel Number 5."
 On another occasion, she was asked what she thought of Hollywood.
 "If I close my eyes and think of Hollywood, all I see is one big varicose vein," she replied.
 Monroe is also remembered for her romantic relationships with Marlon Brando, Frank Sinatra, Yves Montand and director Elia Kazan, in addition to her three marriages.

 In 2011, several rarely seen photos of Marilyn Monroe were published in a book of photographs by famed photographer Sam Shaw.
-August 5, 2012 will mark the 50th anniversary of Monroe's death.
-A half century later, the world is still fascinated by her beauty and talent.
+August 5, 2012 marked the 50th anniversary of Monroe's death.
+Now more than a half century later, the world is still fascinated by her beauty and talent.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!